 This is a paid press release.
 Readers should do their own due diligence before taking any actions related to the promoted company or any of its affiliates or services.
 Bitcoin.com is not responsible, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any content, goods or services mentioned in the press release.

-Images courtesy of Shutterstock, and Bitcoin Patent Report.
+Images courtesy of Shutterstock and Daily SPA.

 Need to calculate your bitcoin holdings?
 Check our tools section.

 The post Japanese Man Exploits Free Company Electricity to Make $ 500 Secondary Income Mining appeared first on Bitcoin News.

 A revival of Toys R Us might be in the works.